James S. C. Chao: Awards and honors

 Chao was awarded an honorary LL.D. degree from Niagara University in 1992.
 Chao is the first winner of the Chinese American Academic and Professional Society Distinguished Lifetime Achievement Award (2004).
 He was awarded the "Ellis Island Medal of Honor" (2005).
 The U.S. Department of Homeland Security, Citizen and Immigration Service recognized him in February 2008 as an Outstanding American by Choice.

 In 2009, he was inducted into the Horatio Alger Association of Distinguished Americans.
 Also, Nyack College conferred upon him the honorary D.Litt. degree.
 In 2010, the Museum of Chinese in America honored Chao with its inaugural Outstanding Achievement Award for the Chao Family; the first time ever such an honor has been awarded in its 130 years history.

 Chao was an advisor, adjunct professor, and member of the St. John's University Board of Trustees for decades and the recipient of St. John's University's Medal of Honor.
 Chao continues as its Trustee Emeritus.

-Chao was for more than a decade as Chairman of both Taiwan's Chiao-Tung University Alumni Association in America and Chiao-Tung University Alumni Foundation of America from 1988 to 1999.
+Chao was for more than a decade the Chairman of both Taiwan's Chiao-Tung University Alumni Association in America and Chiao-Tung University Alumni Foundation of America from 1988 to 1999.